A Place for Mom

 Dementia day care can provide services that help enable seniors with Alzheimer’s and other dementias to remain engaged and active in their community.
 However, research shows that caregivers are the main benefactors.

-Benefits for caregivers
+Benefits of dementia day care for caregivers

 “Evidence around the benefits of adult day services is really strongest in relationship to the caregiver,” said Holly Dabelko-Schoeny, PhD, an associate professor and director of research for the Age-Friendly Innovation Center at The Ohio State College of Social Work.
 “We know that caregivers who care for individuals with dementia have the highest feelings of stress and burden of all caregivers.”